-Not only is it better for the planet, but it’s also an opportunity to get creative, like upcycling old wine barrels from a local winery for cocktail tables or accenting the tables with fresh flowers from a local farm.
+Not only is it better for the planet, but it’s also an opportunity to get creative.
+Try upcycling old wine barrels from a local winery for cocktail tables or accenting the tables with fresh flowers from a local farm.

-4. Dance by candelight
+4. Dance by candlelight

-While beautiful vintage hanging bulbs or a wall of cascading, flickering lights are beautiful they can consume a staggering amount of electricity in one night.
+While beautiful vintage hanging bulbs or a wall of cascading, flickering lights are beautiful, they can consume a staggering amount of electricity in one night.
 Candles are a wonderful replacement for when the sun goes down.
 The soft, flickering light will also put everyone in a romantic mood – who needs a disco ball when you have hundreds of dancing candles?

-5. Offer Boxed Water instead of plastic water bottles
+5. Offer Boxed Water™ instead of plastic water bottles

-If you’re looking for party favors, Designer Lauren Conrad suggests giving Boxed Water in guests’ gift bags in her book Celebrate.
+If you’re looking for party favors, Designer Lauren Conrad suggests giving Boxed Water™ in guests’ gift bags in her book Celebrate.
 And Lilli Kaye showed us how cute it looks as part of the table setting.